dbushell/dbushell-2k15/src/data/blog/2020/2020-07-turn-the-pi-hole-admin-ui-into-a-pwa.md

 ```json
 "start_url": "/admin/"
 ```
 **The third and final thing** – a [Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API).
 This is a JavaScript file that can do a lot or a little depending on what's desired.
-For Pi-hole I've erred on the side of caution and written a minimum viable service worker.
+For Pi-hole I've erred on the side of caution and added a minimum viable service worker.

 The location: